kconkas/dxspider-deployment/README.md

 Your DX Spider data, user and spot databases, and any customisations of files under `/spider` directory will be saved in Docker volume called `dxspider_data` and will be used in subsequent runs provided you started DX Spider container as described in [Running in Docker](#running-in-docker).

-**Important:** Note `DXVars.pm` will be overwritten and a new one will be generated based on environment variables passed to your Docker container each time you stop and start a new container!

 Sometimes you may need to copy files from your workstation into your running Docker container (or vice-versa).
 For instance, you may find it easier to prepare DX Spider connection files using a fully-featured editor instead of